 - Develop a disciplined thinking process.
 A disciplined thinking process is your first defense against making blunders.
-Start improving your thinking method by studying the 2 most important thinking methods in chess.
+Start improving your thinking method by studying the analytical thinking system.
 You should also train your ability to concentrate for prolonged periods of time by playing slow time-controls and challenging yourself with difficult chess puzzles.

 - Improve your tactical skill Insufficient knowledge of tactical patterns and motifs make it much harder to calculate variations effectively.
 Oversights are also more likely if your tactical skills are not good.
 Improve your tactical skill by studying the motifs that appear in chess tactic puzzles.
 By doing this you will increase your “pattern awareness” and be able to spot the common mistakes in chess much sooner.

 - Develop a deep respect for chess principles.
 The chess principles have been proven and tested over time.
 If you disrespect them, you will pay the price.
 Principles work gradually.
 If you don’t consider them, your position will get progressively worse till the point where your position becomes bad and mistakes more likely.
 Work on your understanding of chess principles by reviewing the article on the 3 most important chess principles.

 - Study the common mistakes chess players make.
 Study the mistakes you made in your own games as well as the mistakes other chess players made.
 By developing a deeper understanding of the common mistakes in chess, you can learn to avoid them.
-I developed the Blunder Alert! training tool specifically for this purpose.
+I created the Blunder Alert! video exercises specifically for this purpose.

 You can never completely eliminate the common mistakes in chess

 We are human.
 Humans will make mistakes.
 Even grandmasters can make silly mistakes.
 Vladimir Kramnik is a former world chess champion and highly respected in chess circles.
 In 2005 he played a match against Deep Fritz (computer).
 In this position he famously blundered by overlooking the fact that white is threatening Qh7# (a straight-forward checkmate in one move: